MarieRaasch/biol217/Metagenomics.md

 - METABAT 6: Methanoculleus sp012797575
 - METABAT 10: Methanosarcina flavescens
 Does the HIGH-QUALITY assignment of the bin need revision?
 According to Bowers et. al, 2017, a high quality draft has a completeness of >90 % and a contamination of <5 %, which was the case for the bin METABAT 6.
 So it does not need any further revision.

-# Day 6
+# Day 6 Genomics

-We will be using Absolute Paths in this tutorial.
-So, please make sure to use the correct paths.
-For Example: $WORK/genomics/0_raw_reads/
+Assembling and annotating a Genome using Hybrid assembly

 `cd $WORK/genomics`